Native trees are critical to the health of our region

 Planting a Forest…One Test Drive at a Time

-Since 2008, in partnership with the Mountains to Sound Greenway, Carter Subaru and Volkswagen have planted more than 190,000 native trees and shrubs in the Greenway as part of their On the Road to Carbon Neutral program.
+Since 2008, in partnership with the Mountains to Sound Greenway, Carter Subaru and Volkswagen have planted nearly 200,000 native trees and shrubs in the Greenway as part of their On the Road to Carbon Neutral program.

 Every time you test drive a Subaru at Carter Motors, they will plant one tree in your name in the Greenway.
 Buy a Subaru and they will plant three more during the Greenway’s tree planting season.